shallowgator/english-for-designers/03-content-first/work.md

 ![Write an alternative text description.](img/collages2.png)

-a series of collages combining painting, drawing and photography
+a series of collages combining painting, drawing, datamashing, photography and more.

 ![Write an alternative text description.](img/sg2.png)